rickey90/361-proj/README.md

 # 361-proj
 rental seeking application

+Install Git if you don't have it and create a Github account if you don't have one.

+Quick Git Guide Here: http://rogerdudler.github.io/git-guide/

 Forking Repository
 1. Make sure you’re logged into GitHub with your account.
 2. Go to this repository [https://github.com/jherrick/361-proj]